Maggie's to roll out course to help people with 'chemo brain'

 Finally, things like coping strategies helped them to develop a cognitive and physical balance and accept that things have changed.

-Dellasie (31) was diagnosed with breast cancer in 2019.
+31-year-old Dellasie was diagnosed with breast cancer in 2019.

 She said: Chemo-brain is still something that affects me.
 In the last year there have been a few incidents where I have left the oven on and came back to find my house smelling of smoke.
 Sometimes when I’ve been asked a question, a few seconds later, I’ve forgotten what it is.
 I wasn’t like this before and it’s frustrating.
 I sometimes wish I could have my old self back, but I realise that probably won’t happen.
-I think this course would be very helpful.

 If you or someone you know is worried about the side effects of chemotherapy, we have expert staff in our centres available to help you.